equinor/resqml-etp-connector/README.md

-# Resqml ETP Connection experiment
+# Resqml ETP Cconnection experiment
 Python code to demonstrate creation and transfer of a RESQML object using Energistics Transfer Protocol (ETP).
-The code demonstrate the following:
+The code does the following:
-* convert a xtgeo .gri file to a RESQML Grid2dRepresentation object using resqpy
+* convert a xtgeo .gri file to a RESQML Grid2dRepresentation object using [resqpy](https://github.com/bp/resqpy)
 * upload this RESQML object to a OSDU/RDDMS server using the ETP protocol.
-This uses a modified version of the Geosiris ETP stack (etpclient-python, etpproto-python, etptypes)
+This uses a modified version of the Geosiris ETP stack (etpclient-python, etpproto-python, etptypes).
 * download the RESQML object from the RDDMS server using the ETP protocol.
 This uses the REST API provided by the open-etp-client library.
 * read the downloaded data using resqpy to complete the data round-trip.
 * assert that the round-tripped data is unchanged.